Last updated on December 6th, 2017

 6. Develop Your Brand Identity-

 c.
-Letterhead- A personalised letterhead gives your photography business a professional feel.
+Letterhead- A personalized letterhead gives your photography business a professional feel.
 This letterhead can be used to give your invoices, forms, letters an extra touch.

 d.
-Envelope- Envelope can bring a great deal of personalisation and develop a healthy relation with clients.
+Envelope- Envelope can bring a great deal of personalization and develop a healthy relationship with clients.
 Make sure that your envelope design is such that it makes the user inquisitive to open it.